 Cars eat money.
 Walk or cycle to places nearby.
 Get rid of your car altogether and rely on public transport instead.
 Even occasionally hiring a car will most likely end up cheaper by the end of the year.
 When relying on public transport, check for weekly or monthly passes that might work out cheaper.
 Likewise, see if there is a loyalty card (like the Network Railcard) that works in your favour.

 Cook yourself and on bulk

 Ready meals are pricey (and unhealthy).
 Learn to cook basic meals yourself.
-Cooking on bulk and freezing your own meals is the most cost effective way to shop.
+Cooking in bulk and freezing your own meals is the most cost-effective way to shop.

 Use up everything in the cupboards challenge

 Everyone is guilty of having cupboards full of tins and toiletries that you haven’t used.
 Instead of waiting for them to go out of date, set yourself a challenge to completely empty all your cupboards.